6rayWa1cher/quizzer/README.md

 # Description

-Learning project for getting familiar with microservises.
+Learning project for getting familiar with microservices.

 This is cut version of google forms